 Kids on the Block

 The Kids on the Block Program is a unique way to teach awareness and acceptance of all others with the help of child size puppets.
-The first puppet troupe of eighth graders was established in 2009.
-After extensive training in the effective use of these puppets, the puppet troupe hosts puppet shows and Q&A sessions to teach Pre-K thru 4th grade students the importance of accepting others.
-In 2013, Down Syndrome Indiana and the Joseph Maley Foundation formed a partnership to included education about Down syndrome awareness in the puppet troupe curriculum.
+The puppet troupe hosts puppet shows and Q&A sessions to teach Pre-K thru 4th grade students the importance of accepting others.
+Down Syndrome Indiana and the Joseph Maley Foundation formed a partnership to include education about Down syndrome awareness in the puppet troupe curriculum.

 Educators, Check out the great resources below: